TrailGenic™ Protocol

 At full TrailGenic integration, individuals may observe:

-• Permanently stable endurance across extended duration efforts
+• Permanently stable endurance across extended efforts

 • Consistently negative heart rate drift

-• Predictable and rapid recovery following physiological stress
+• Predictable and rapid recovery

 • Stable fat-dominant metabolism

-• High metabolic flexibility across varied environmental conditions
+• High metabolic flexibility

-• Improved sleep stability following physiological stress
+• Improved sleep stability

-• Sustained cardiovascular efficiency across altitude exposure
+• Sustained cardiovascular efficiency at altitude

 Recovery Protocol